Leave Your Troubles In The Bubbles

 When I do a bathroom reno, I naturally gravitate to the biggest bath, but sometimes bigger isn’t always better!
-You need to choose the right size bath for your space so it doesn’t visually overpower the room & you can still move around easily.
+You need to choose the right size bath for your space so it doesn’t visually overpower the room and you can still move around easily.

-If you’re choosing any sort of stone or cast-iron bath, it’ll pay to check with your architect or builder if your existing floor can support that sort of weight, particularly if your bathroom is on your 2nd storey level.
+If you’re choosing any sort of stone or cast-iron bath, it’ll pay to check with your architect or builder if your existing floor can support that sort of weight, particularly if your bathroom is on your second-storey level.
 You don’t want to end up with a bath in your living room!
 A structural engineer can advise if you’ll need structural reinforcement in your floor.
 If that’s the case, it might be easier to go for a more lightweight option such as acrylic to avoid all that expense.

 Don’t be afraid to lie in any bath you’re considering buying in your plumbing supplies showroom.
 Try before you buy to ensure you end up with the perfect bath.